 Avoid peer pressure

 People; often very well meaning people; might spot you without a drink in your hand and decide to do something about it.
-Feel free to turn down the offer of a drink if you’re not ready for the next one yet.
+Feel free to turn down the offer of a drink if you’re not ready for the next one yet, or just grab a non-alcoholic wine.
 Drink at your own pace.
 Just because someone shouts “shots”, you’re not obliged to join in!

 Drinking at someone else’s pace is particularly common when you get into a one-on-one conversation with someone who’s drinking faster than you, and you feel like you have to keep up, and so buy a drink every time they do.
 Stay calm, and don’t gulp your drink down just because someone else is done and about to go to the bar.